 - Smoked salmon (Savulohi)

-TH: What does being a “Finn” mean to you?
+WW: What does being a “Finn” mean to you?

 Dexter: Being a down-to-earth, modest person, and remaining true to my friends.